baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 ---
 title: Creating this blog
-description: Why do I write this blog? - A GitHub Page for my blog
+description: Why do I write this blog? - A GitHub Page for my blog - Changing to fastpages
 toc: false
 layout: post
 categories: [GitHub Page]